-- By August 31, 2017, complete implementation of a self-service work order system for facilities service requests.
-Implementation of this system will allow for faster communication and response to external and internal customers while providing a real time tracking of work order activity, operation, and completion. - 2.
-Maintain a five, ten, and twenty year plan for facility renewal projects that demonstrate the needs of all of the State Preservation Board managed and operated facilities.
-Examples of facility renewal projects to be completed during this planning cycle include modernization and upgrades to the Capitol and Capitol Extension elevators; upgrading/replacing Capitol and Capitol Extension HVAC systems and automation (Capitol Extension); replacement of the Capitol Extension carpet; replacement of the Capitol and Capitol Extension electrical transformers; and replacement of the fire system sprinkler pipes in the Capitol. - 3.
-Systematically complete projects to maintain a renewal schedule that will provide long term operation, maintenance and preservation while minimizing unknown repair costs and down time of agency facilities.
+- 1. Maintain a five, ten, and twenty year plan for facility renewal projects that demonstrate the needs of all of the State Preservation Board managed and operated facilities.
+Examples of facility renewal projects to be continued and completed during this planning cycle include modernization and upgrades to the Capitol and Capitol Extension elevators; upgrading/replacing Capitol and Capitol Extension HVAC systems and automation (Capitol Extension); continued replacement of the Capitol Extension carpet, phases 5, 6, and 7; replacement of the Capitol and Capitol Extension electrical transformers post legislative session 2019; water infiltration remediation of the House of Representatives and Senate Chamber ceilings, Capitol ground floor and Capitol Extension roofs; replacement of the fire system sprinkler pipes in the Capitol; and Capitol Visitor Center façade, roof, and window repairs. - 2.
+Systematically complete projects to maintain a facility renewal schedule that will provide long term operation, maintenance and preservation while minimizing unknown repair costs and down time of agency facilities.
 Statewide Objective Support: